"With open-hearted thanks to the women who forged the challenging path to Antarctica before me. You have enabled my life’s dreams to be fulfilled."

 Photo by Acacia Johnson

-It might surprise you to know that brave, innovative women have long played integral roles in our understanding of, and ability to access the polar regions.
+Brave, innovative women have long played integral roles in our understanding of, and ability to access the polar regions.
 In honour of International Women's Day, join us in celebrating groundbreaking women in polar exploration—from the nomadic Thule, to early Antarctic explorers, and to the women pushing boundaries in the field today.

-Inspirational Women Who Conquered Antarctica
+Inspirational Women Who've Explored Antarctica

 One of the last frontiers—our seventh and least explored continent—has long intrigued and delighted the curious.
 According to Māori oral history (that of the indigenous Polynesian people of New Zealand), female Explorer Ui-te-rangiora reached Antarctic waters around 650 AD.
 Louise Séguin became the first Western woman to visit the Antarctic region in 1773, as she sailed on the Roland alongside Yves Joseph de Kerguelen.